1EdTech Assessment Custom Interactions

 This document outlines a method that allows an author to define an almost unlimited variety of custom interaction types, while still keeping the item portable between different systems.
 This is achieved by making use of common web technologies combined with an agreement about how to communicate the results of a learner's interaction with a QTI/APIP rendering engine.
 By following the best practice documented here, most TEIs and assessment components can increase their value by supporting interoperability.

-Over time and through the use of the guidance described in this document, certain interactions or TEIs will very likely be established and become standard through the IMS assessment community.
-Links to the custom interaction registry are listed in the "More Information" box to the right and details are included in the document.
+Over time and through the use of the guidance described in this document, certain interactions or TEIs will very likely be established and become standard through the 1EdTech assessment community.
+Authors or publishers are encouraged to share their PCI items through the public GitHub, which will be made available when the spec is published as Final.

-As always, your feedback, comments, and questions are welcome: APIP Public Forum.
+Your feedback, comments, and questions are welcome: QTI Public Forum.